 - Do the same procedure for the monitor driver, and let windows detect and install the best driver software for you.

-- Also, you can manually update the display driver, by download the latest graphics driver from the manufacturer website and install on your PC.
+- You can also manually update the display driver by downloading the latest graphics driver from the manufacturer’s website and installing it on your PC.

 - Restart your computer so that the newly installed drivers can settle down and start working correctly.

-- How to fix No Internet connection,“There is something wrong with the proxy server”
+- No Internet connection, “There is something wrong with the proxy server.”

 - Windows 10 Laptop not recognizing headphones?
 Here how to fix it